slutske22/leaflet-arrowheads/README.md

 </table><br>
 <br>
 There are many different ways to combine these various options.
 See examles below.
-Many combinations are untested, so if you encounter a proble, open and issue or a PR.
+Many combinations are untested, so if you encounter a problem, open and issue or a PR.

 ## Examples